Geodesic Algorithm for Unitary Gate Design with Time-Independent Hamiltonians: Abstract

 \section{Abstract}

 Larger multi-qubit quantum gates allow shallower, more efficient quantum circuits, which could decrease the prohibitive effect of noise on algorithms for noisy intermediate-scale quantum (NISQ) devices and fault-tolerant error correction schemes.
 Such multi-qubit gates can potentially be generated by time-independent Hamiltonians comprising only physical (one- and two-local) interaction terms.
-Here, we present an algorithm that finds the strengths of the Hamiltonian terms by using the direction of the geodesic to the target quantum gate on the Riemannian manifold of $\SU{2^n}$ for $n$ qubits.
-Differential programming is used to determine how the Hamiltonian terms should be updated in order to follow the geodesic to the target unitary as closely as possible.
-We numerically compare our geodesic algorithm to gradient descent methods and show that it finds solutions with considerably fewer steps for standard multi-qubit gates such as Toffoli and Fredkin.
+Here, we present an algorithm that finds the time-independent Hamiltonian for a target quantum gate on $n$ qubits by using the geodesic on the Riemannian manifold of $\mathrm{SU}(2^n)$.
+Differential programming is used to determine how the Hamiltonian should be updated in order to follow the geodesic to the target unitary as closely as possible.
+We show that our geodesic algorithm outperforms gradient descent methods for standard multi-qubit gates such as Toffoli and Fredkin.
 The geodesic algorithm is then used to find previously unavailable multi-qubit gates implementing high fidelity parity checks, which could be used in a wide array of quantum codes and increase the clock speed of fault-tolerant quantum computers.
+The geodesic algorithm is demonstrated on an example relevant to current experimental hardware, illustrating a circuit speed up.